supriya9016/ai_mock_interview/README.md

 ## 🗝️ Environment Variables

-Create a `.env.local` file in the root of your project:
+Create a `.env.local` file in the root of your project

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key